San Antonio: Economy

 San Antonio is the headquarters of two Fortune 500 companies: Valero Energy and USAA. iHeartMedia had been on the list but fell off, and NuStar Energy was also on the list until it was purchased by Sunoco LP in 2024.
 H-E-B, the 5th-largest private company in the U.S., is also headquartered in San Antonio.

 Other companies headquartered in the city include Bill Miller Bar-B-Q Enterprises, Carenet Health, Security Service Federal Credit Union, Visionworks of America, Frost Bank, Harte-Hanks, Kinetic Concepts, SWBC, NewTek, Rackspace, Pabst Brewing Company, Taco Cabana, Broadway Bank, Zachry Holdings/Zachry Construction Company, Randolph-Brooks Federal Credit Union, SAS, Globalscape, and Whataburger.
 The North American Development Bank, a development finance institution jointly held by the governments of the U.S. and Mexico, is headquartered in San Antonio as well.
-Other notable companies that maintain sizable presences in the city include Hulu, OCI, Capital Group, CGI, Marathon Petroleum, Silver Spring Networks, Toyota, Argo Group, EOG Resources, Microsoft, Cogeco Peer1, Wells Fargo, Citi Bank, and Boeing.
+Other notable companies that maintain sizable presences in the city include Hulu, OCI, Capital Group, CGI, Marathon Petroleum, Silver Spring Networks, Toyota, Argo Group, EOG Resources, Microsoft, Cogeco Peer1, Wells Fargo, Citibank, and Boeing.
 In December 2020, Amazon announced plans to for three new facilities in San Antonio.

 San Antonio has lost several major company headquarters, the largest being the 2008 move of AT&T Inc. to Dallas "to better serve customers and expand business in the future."
 In 2019, Andeavor (Formerly Tesoro) was acquired by Marathon Petroleum; this merger eliminated the company and the headquarters was moved to Findlay, Ohio.
 After a Los Angeles buyout specialist purchased Builders Square, the company's operations were moved out of San Antonio.

 The city is home to one of the largest concentrations of military bases in the U.S., and has been nicknamed "Military City, USA".
 The city is home to several active military installations: Lackland Air Force Base, Brooke Army Medical Center, Randolph Air Force Base, and Fort Sam Houston.

 San Antonio and Mexico share strong economic ties and engage in important exchanges to the benefit of their business communities.
 To better strengthen these business and cultural ties, the City of San Antonio opened Casa San Antonio to act as the city's trade and cultural office in Mexico.

 The Formosan termite (Coptotermes formosanus) causes economic devastation in the region due to the structural damage it causes.
 It is an invasive pest originally from the Far East.
 First found in the state in 1957, it has since spread into the greater San Antonio area, creating a problem for the region's pecan orchards.